5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/PTSWAK_Sleep_and_Wake_Fix/README.md

     {
   ```

-If `_TTS` exists in the DSDT, you need to rename it too; if it doesn't, you don't need to rename it.
+If `_TTS` exists in the `DSDT`, you need to rename it too; if it doesn't, you don't need to rename it.
 Choose the correct renaming based on the original DSDT content, e.g.

 - `_TTS` to `ZTTS(1,N)` for: